haliiaatela/game-HaliaA/README.md

 Great job everyone in achieving the week 7/8 of the ProgNum course.
 In this exercise, you will design and build your own **astronomy-themed game** while learning how to collaborate and share your work using **branch**.

-<code style="color:red">Following the instruction to clone this repository and **create your own branch (important)**.</code> This exercise is required to be examined on ***WEEK 8 during the sessions***.
+<code style="color:red">Following the instruction to fork and clone this repository and **create your own branch (important)**.</code> This exercise is required to be examined on ***WEEK 8 during the sessions***.
 You will need to show your code and explain/demonstrate your game to TA/lecturer during the examination.

 While you are free to build any game you like, there are some **requirements** for your game, as instructed below.